ikechukwukamalu8/Resilient-Deep-Ensemble-TTA/README.md

 ### Citation

-If you use this implementation in academic or research work, please cite the project and acknowledge the author.
+If you use this implementation in academic or research work, please cite the project and acknowledge the author:

 ```text
 Ikechukwu Okechi Kamalu